Farial-mahmod/iOS-App-UI-Designs/README.md

 This repository contains my list of UI designs similar to vastly used popular apps on the App Store.
 These are a sort of self-made clones that look alike popular app screens using SwiftUI.

+## Apps covered:
+1. Twitter Clone
+2. Porsche Clone
+3. [ More to be updated ]

 ### Note:
 The UIs of popular apps often change and thus, my works may not exactly match with their designs at a moment in near future.